pypa/packaging.python.org/source/specifications/externally-managed-environments.rst

 This section is non-normative and contains notes relevant to both the specification and potential implementations.

-Currently, pip does not directly expose a way to choose a target ``sysconfig`` scheme, but it has three ways of looking up schemes when
+Currently (as of May 2021), pip does not directly expose a way to choose a target ``sysconfig`` scheme, but it has three ways of looking up schemes when installing:
-installing:

 ``pip install``
     Calls ``sysconfig.get_default_scheme()``, which is usually (in